phstc/phstc.github.com/_posts/2014-10-12-play-rock-paper-scissors-with-slack-and-putsreq.md

 * Open [PutsReq Rock-paper-scissors](https://putsreq.herokuapp.com/hfep98jThPU0ffRlmWBx/inspect)
 * Click on Fork

+_UPDATE: The link above is no longer available, PutsReq auto expires buckets without recent activity.
+Note to self: Use a gist next time._

 ![PutsReq Fork](/assets/images/posts/slack-putsreq/putsreq-fork.png)

 * Copy your PutsReq URL, it will be used as your webhook URL in the next step